 The previous year, shareholders approved the grant of 6,000 remuneration shares to each non-executive Director.
 The remuneration shares align the interest of non-executive Directors with the interest of shareholders.
 At the Remuneration Committee's recommendation, the Board has decided to continue with the grant of 6,000 new ordinary shares to each non-executive Director.
-Any non-executive Director who has served less than a full annual term with the Board will be awarded shares, pro-rated based on the term he has served in office in the financial year.
-The resolution proposing these share grants will be presented to shareholders at the AGM in April 2012.
-The CEO is not eligible to receive the Directors' fees and remuneration shares.
+Any non-executive Director who has served less than a full annual term with the Board will be awarded shares, pro-rated on the basis of the term he has served as non-executive Director in the financial year.
+The resolution proposing these share grants will be presented to shareholders at the AGM in April 2013.
+Mr David Conner is not eligible to receive Directors' fees and remuneration shares for the period when he was an executive Director of the Bank.

-Under the OCBC Share Option Scheme 2001, the Remuneration Committee also has the discretion to grant share options to non-executive Directors in recognition of their contributions.
+Under the OCBC Share Option Scheme 2001, the Remuneration Committee also has the discretion to grant share options to nonexecutive Directors in recognition of their contributions.